MSc in Infrastructure Engineering and Management: Career, Skills, Scope, Options, Outlook

 • Overseeing the construction of infrastructure projects, including the coordination of personnel and equipment, as a construction manager.

-• Identifying the needs and developing plans and proposals for infrastructure projects, as an infrastructure planner.
+• Identifying the needs and developing plans and proposals for infrastructure projects as an infrastructure planner.

-• Working with clients, contractors, and regulatory agencies to ensure that projects are completed on time and within budget.
+• Working with clients, contractors, and regulatory agencies to ensure projects are completed on time and within budget.

 • Participating in continuous learning and professional development to stay current with developments in the field.